CheryX/discord-bot/README.md

 ## Text schema

-There is a custom text schema for the bot, its is made of multiple JSON object.
-The JSON object accepts the following values:
+There is a custom text schema for the bot, its is made of multiple JSON objects.
+These objects accepts the following values:

 name | description | example | type | required
 --- | --- | --- | --- | ---